Virtual Field Trip to the Hall of North American Mammals

 To deepen student engagement with this content, you may choose to add one or more of the following extension activities:

-This informational writing task asks students to draw on the reading and observations recorded during the virtual field trip, to write an illustrated history of their selected rock specimen.
+This informational writing task asks students to draw on the reading and observations recorded during the virtual field trip, to write an illustrated essay about animals and their adaptations.
 The writing task should only be assigned as culminating work, if students have also completed the reading and answered the questions from the student investigation.
 A student checklist and teacher rubric are included.

-Support your discussion with evidence from the reading and the Gottesman Hall of Planet Earth.
+Support your discussion with evidence from your reading and the Bernard Family Hall of North American Mammals.

 If you have any questions or feedback, please email us at [email protected]